 The removal of the 500 CD4 barrier to PBS access in 2014 after strong advocacy by a number of HIV sector organisations assisted in enabling greater access to treatment.
 The icing on the cake was the early closure of the START study in 2015, when compelling evidence revealed the benefits of starting treatment immediately and at CD4 cell counts above 500.

-However I’d also suggest the innate good sense of PLHIV who responded not only to the medical and strategic cases, but also to a rational, evidence-based community and peer-based case for starting earlier.
+However I’d also suggest the innate good sense of people were living with HIV who responded not only to the medical and strategic cases, but also to a rational, evidence-based community and peer-based case for starting earlier.
 From the case that sprang from the initial and ongoing work by ACON through to the inspired ‘Take Control’ campaign from Positive Life NSW, and the rise of an innovative NSW developed peer based HIV social media network, The Institute of Many (TIM).
 All emerging at roughly the same time as the NSW HIV Strategy, all fuelled the ‘Treat Early’ arm of the ‘Ending HIV’ equation into motion.

 I should own up that back in 2012 I predicted that it would be much harder to achieve this turnaround than it’s proved to be.
 One should never underestimate the smarts of the Body Positive.